 Pheasant – Pinkish-white meat, with delicate flavors that are a touch more exotic and apple-like than chicken.

-Partridge – The texture is not as delicate as pheasant or squab but with the similar flavor of earthy dark meat.
+Partridge – The texture is not as delicate as pheasant or squab but with a similar flavor of earthy dark meat.

 Guinea Fowl – Tastes like a combination of chicken and turkey with dark meat overtones.